 dutch oven corned beef and cabbage recipe

-Timing below is for fresh and/or defrosted meat.
-If you don’t have that, follow our Instant Pot frozen corned beef directions instead.
+For a faster method use the directions for Instant Pot frozen corned beef instead.
 That is a great just in case if you don’t have time to defrost it or able to pick up a fresh piece.
 This is the best way of how to cook corned beef in a dutch oven.

 The trick to making the best corned beef is adding lots of flavor.
 I feel beer does this, and I am NOT a beer drinker.
 I do buy an occasional 6 pack though to make the best 3 ingredient beer bread recipe, and corned beef brisket.